k-chuang/cmpe281/labs/lab1/README.md

 - 10.* - private, 127.* - host, 192.* - private
 - NAT Instance - software instance  vs NAT Gateway - hardware instance
 - LAMP - Linux OS, the Apache HTTP Server, the MySQL database, and the PHP programming language.
+- chkconfig run levels
+  0   Halt
+  1   Single-User mode
+  2   Multi-user mode console logins only (without networking) 3   Multi-User mode, console logins only
+  4   Not used/User-definable
+  5   Multi-User mode, with display manager as well as console logins (X11) 6   Reboot
+- chmod 2775 ourdirectory does two helpful things to the directory's file permissions.
+First, it means that people in your group can create new files in that directory, but other people cannot.
+- IMPORTANT: After setting up the instance, copy loadtest.php and phpinfo.php files to go to /var/www/html.

 ## Some useful commands to remember
 ```bash